playframework/playframework/documentation/manual/hacking/BuildingFromSource.md

 ## Prerequisites

 To build Play, you need to have [sbt](http://www.scala-sbt.org/) installed.
-Activator (which is just a wrapper around sbt) is also fine.

 ## Grab the source